Skip to main content

 "Where the service provider is the RSE Licensee, means any other expense incurred for the purpose of promotion or marketing".

-Where a service provider or payee is only a related party of the RSE licensee due to a standard employer sponsor relationship and the relationship with that entity does not result in a relevant duty or relevant interest in accordance with Prudential Standard SPS 521 Conflicts of Interest, no relationship is required to be reported in ‘Service provider relationship type’ in Table 1 of SRS 332.0.
+Where a service provider or payee is only a related party of the RSE licensee due to a standard employer sponsor relationship or on the sole basis of that person being a member of the fund, and the relationship with that entity does not result in a relevant duty or relevant interest under Prudential Standard SPS 521 Conflicts of Interest, no relationship is required to be reported in ‘Service provider relationship type’ in Table 1 and Table 4 of SRS 332.0.

 FAQs for SRS 550.0